Turkey says world must share Syrian refugee burden

 Speaking at a news conference in Ankara, Davutoglu said he would be stressing this at a U.N.
 Security Council meeting of foreign ministers on Thursday that will also be attended by several countries not among the 15-member body.

-"We will emphasize that this burden now needs to be shared by the whole international community, not just by Syria's neighbors," he said.
+"We will emphasise that this burden now needs to be shared by the whole international community, not just by Syria's neighbours," he said.

 Davutoglu said last week Turkey could run out of space if the number went above 100,000 and suggested the United Nations may need to create a "safe zone" inside Syria.